-Weak German trade suggests meagre growth in third-quarter
+Weak German trade suggests meagre growth in third quarter

 A source has also told Reuters that the government will revise down its growth forecasts for this year and next.
 The government is expected to announce its updated growth projections on Thursday.

+Economy Minister Peter Altmaier said last month the economy would grow by around 2.0 percent this year, plus or minus 0.1 percent.
+Last year, Germany's gross domestic product expanded by a calendar-adjusted 2.5 percent, the strongest rate since 2011.

-(Reporting by Michael Nienaber; editing by Thomas Seythal and Maria Sheahan)
+(Reporting by Michael Nienaber; Editing by Kevin Liffey)